cometchat/cometchat-push-notification-app-ios/Customize.md

    ```

- 5. If you want hide the push notification from blocked user then simply don't provide the bestAttemptContent' UNNotificationRequest to contentHandler.This will not trigger the modified push notification but system automatically sends defult notification after 30 seconds if custom  notification dosent trigger.
+ 5. If you want hide the push notification from blocked user then simply don't provide the `bestAttemptContent` UNNotificationRequest to contentHandler.This will not trigger the modified push notification but system automatically sends defult notification after 30 seconds if custom  notification dosen't trigger.

- 6. to avoid the system generated push notification use 'removePendingNotificationRequests(withIdentifiers:)' and provide the push notifcation identifier to it.
+ 6. To avoid the system generated push notification use `removePendingNotificationRequests(withIdentifiers:)` and provide the push notifcation identifier to it.
 It will remove pendingNotificationRequests with same identifier.
-Kindly, refer ' willPresent notification:' from app delegate.

  ```